Florida Solar Panel Savings Calculator

 What is the solar payback period in Florida?

-The average payback period for solar panels in Florida is approximately 9 years.
+Based on the inputs above, the payback period for solar panels in Florida is approximately 13.6 years before any documented state or utility incentive.
 After that, your solar panels generate essentially free electricity for the remaining 15-20 years of their warranty life.

 Solar Savings in Nearby States